 When American University’s stately, neoclassical McKinley Building began life in 1907, it occupied a prominent spot on the Northwest DC campus.
 However, later expansion marginalized its original grand rotunda entrance.
 In 2014, Bowie Gridley Architects was tapped to overhaul the L-shaped, three-story marble structure, adding on a dynamic, modern volume.
 The goal: to create a state-of-the-art home for AU’s School of Communication, along with a new entrance opening onto the main quad.

 “We wanted to respect the beautiful building and its history while integrating modern expression,” says architect William Gridley, who oversaw the project.
-“The contemporary façade juxtaposed with the neoclassical design symbolizes the changing face of media today.”
+“The contemporary façade juxtaposed with the neoclassical design symbolizes the changing face of smart social media marketing today.”